 To register, access COURSES.
 See Using COURSES for step-by-step guide to registering.
 Have questions?
 Check out our COURSES FAQ.

-Registration Cycles in September and October
+Registration Cycles in October and November

 First Cycle

-The first cycle will take place from 1:30 p.m. on Wednesday, September 20, to 9:30 a.m. on Friday, September 22.
+The first cycle will take place from 1:30 p.m. on Monday, October 28 to 9:30 a.m. on Wednesday, October 30.
 Please keep in mind that bidding is a holding pen.
 Your requests will not be processed until after the end of the bidding cycle.

 Second Cycle

-The second cycle is daily and will take place from 1:30 p.m. on Wednesday, September 27 to 9:30 a.m. on Wednesday, October 4.
-During daily cycles, COURSES is available from 1:30 p.m. each day, until 9:30 a.m. the following morning.
+The second cycle is daily and will take place from 1:30 p.m. on Thursday, October 31 to 9:30 a.m. on Friday, November 1st.
+During daily cycles, COURSES is available from 1:30 p.m. each day until 9:30 a.m. the following morning.
 COURSES is not available between 9:30 a.m. to 1:30 p.m. while COURSES is processing registration requests.

 Bidding and Registration

-These seven courses are designated with an “L” footnote on the schedule of classes.
+These six courses are designated with an “L” footnote on the schedule of classes.
 Please keep in mind that although Constitutional Law and Property are required courses, they may be taken any semester prior to graduation beginning with Spring semester of the 1L year.
 Please familiarize yourself with all graduation requirements.

 You should note that we have scheduled Elective classes to meet in various time blocks.
 Please see the schedule of classes for each specific course meeting pattern.
 None of these sections will conflict with the courses for which you were pre-registered.
 Since you only have space in your schedule for one elective, COURSES will only assign you to one class.
 Review your schedule before commencing add/drop or before the semester begins and during the first week of classes in case of classroom changes.
 Remember you may sign up for an Elective with your reading group professor.
 This is the only overlap of faculty permitted between your reading group faculty and first year courses.

-You have 1000 points to bid on your elective classes.
+You have 1,000 points to bid on your elective classes.
 You should bid on all elective classes.

 Keep in mind that you have the option of selecting, as alternates to your primary choices, one course or section that you would like to take only if you do not get your first choice of a course or section.
-(For example, you want course “A” at 500 bid points only if you do not get course “B” at 500 bid points).
+(For example, you want course “A” at 500 bid points only if you do not get course “B” at 500 bid points.)

-Once you win an elective course COURSES will not schedule you for another elective as the system will not schedule you for more than the maximum permitted credit load.
+Once you win an elective course, COURSES will not schedule you for another elective as the system will not schedule you for more than the maximum permitted credit load.
 Additionally, COURSES will not place you into a closed class.
 If your bid was not high enough to allow you entry into a particular elective class during the bidding cycle, you can try to obtain a seat in the class by staying on a waitlist during add/drop.

 We cannot tell you how much to bid on each class, but we have sent you a helpful memo about selecting your elective class.
 The Vice Deans have also created a course advising site.
 You may also find more specific advice on the Areas of Study website.
-Finally, you can also view faculty course evaluations
+Finally, you can also view faculty course evaluations.

 Modifying and Deleting Bids

-Faculty Permission: Faculty members may not grant permission for students to add into full courses nor may they grant permission for students to late add after January 25.
+Faculty Permission: Faculty members may not grant permission for students to add into full courses nor may they grant permission for students to late add after January 30.
 Please do not seek such permission as it will not be considered.
 The only way to register is via COURSES.

 COURSES Add/Drop Functions

-• Your bids will carry over between the longer and daily cycles.
+- Your bids will carry over between the longer and daily cycles.